1

 How much do managing consultant jobs pay per year?

-As of Jul 13, 2026, the average yearly pay for managing consultant in the United States is $56,200.00, according to ZipRecruiter salary data.
+As of Aug 22, 2026, the average yearly pay for managing consultant in the United States is $56,200.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $43,000.00 and $64,500.00 per year, depending on experience, location, and employer.

-What is the role of a managing consultant?
+What is a managing consultant?

-What are the key skills and qualifications needed to thrive as a Managing Consultant, and why are they important?
+What are the key skills and qualifications needed to thrive as a managing consultant, and why are they important?

 To thrive as a Managing Consultant, you need strong analytical skills, business acumen, and industry expertise, often supported by a bachelor’s or master’s degree in business, management, or a related field.
 Proficiency with data analysis tools, project management software, and relevant certifications like PMP or Six Sigma is typically expected.
 Outstanding communication, leadership, and stakeholder management skills help you build client trust and guide teams effectively.
 These skills ensure successful project delivery, client satisfaction, and long-term business growth.